ory/hydra/sdk/php/swagger/docs/Api/AdminApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **revokeConsentSessions**
-> revokeConsentSessions($user, $client)
+> revokeConsentSessions($subject, $client)

-Revokes consent sessions of a user for a specific OAuth 2.0 Client
+Revokes consent sessions of a subject for a specific OAuth 2.0 Client

-This endpoint revokes a user's granted consent sessions for a specific OAuth 2.0 Client and invalidates all associated OAuth 2.0 Access Tokens.
+This endpoint revokes a subject's granted consent sessions for a specific OAuth 2.0 Client and invalidates all associated OAuth 2.0 Access Tokens.

 ### Example
 ```php